microsoft/Windows-driver-samples/wpd/WpdBasicHardwareDriver/ReadMe.md

 The WpdBasicHardwareDriver is a WPD driver that supports nine devices.
 These devices were selected because of their simplicity.
 This simplicity allowed the sample to focus on the tasks that are common to portable devices without getting bogged down in hardware complexities.

 This sample driver is based on the WpdHelloWorldDriver that is also included in the Windows Driver Kit (WDK).
-The "Supporting the WPD Infrastructure” sections for this driver show the changes that were made to the WpdHelloWorldDriver source so that it can communicate with basic hardware devices.
+The "Supporting the WPD Infrastructure" sections for this driver show the changes that were made to the WpdHelloWorldDriver source so that it can communicate with basic hardware devices.
 Before you work through the topics in this section of the documentation, be familiar with the WpdHelloWorldDriver.

 The sensor devices that are supported by the WpdBasicHardwareDriver, such as the Memsic 2125 Accelerometer, are sold by the Parallax Corporation in Rocklin, California.